-As the United States becomes more multi-racial and multi-ethnic, self-reported identity will significantly affect on representation, distributive politics, and government transfers.
+As the United States becomes more multi-racial and multi-ethnic, self-reported identity will significantly impact representation, distributive politics, and government transfers.
 The determinants of endogenous identity are particularly important to researchers interested in the role of discrimination on earnings gaps.
 In this paper, I show how individual characteristics and social attitudes toward racial and ethnic minorities affect the self-reported Hispanic identity of individuals with Hispanic ancestry in the United States.
 I find that people of Hispanic ancestry are less likely to identify as Hispanic in states with more significant bias.
-The relationship between self-reported Hispanic identity and bias is more prominent among first- and second-generation immigrants, where a one standard deviation increase in bias correlated with a 7 and 13 percentage points decrease in self-reported Hispanic identity.
+The relationship between self-reported Hispanic identity and bias is more prominent among first- and secondgeneration immigrants, where a one tenth of a standard deviation increase in bias correlated with a 0.7 and 1.3 percentage points decrease in self-reported Hispanic identity.

 Additionally, state-level bias has a more substantial effect among second-generation immigrant children with Hispanic fathers and Hispanic mothers.
-A one standard deviation increase in bias correlates with a 15 percentage points decrease in self-reported Hispanic identity among second-generation Hispanic immigrant children of objectively Hispanic parents.
+A one tenth of a standard deviation increase in bias correlates with a 1.5 percentage points decrease in self-reported Hispanic identity among second-generation Hispanic immigrant children of objectively Hispanic parents.
 I also find that bias positively correlates with interethnic marriage and not with migration decisions.

 The results are important because of the consequences on the correct counting of Hispanics and minorities, and assimilation and mobility.
 They could indicate that bias could significantly affect how economists estimate the earnings gap.
 Most research concerning race and ethnicity relies on self-reported race and ethnic identity measures.
-Since statelevel bias is negatively correlated with self-reported Hispanic identity, the characteristics of those who do not self-report Hispanic identity could have important consequences.
+Since state-level bias is negatively correlated with self-reported Hispanic identity, the characteristics of those who do not self-report Hispanic identity could have important consequences.
 For example, if the people whose identities are most likely affected by bias are the most educated.
 In this case, the racial and ethnic gaps will be overestimated in the most biased states.
 Furthermore, identity decisions are likely to affect people's choices, investments, and well-being profoundly.